8th Deloitte Private and ArtTactic Art & Finance Report has been saved

-A closer look at the growing Art & Finance industry
+A close look at the evolving Art & Finance industry

-This Art & Finance report aims to act as a barometer for the emerging art and finance industry and highlights the main trends and developments in the art market.
+This Art & Finance Report is a barometer for emerging trends and sentiment in the art and finance industry and highlights developments in the art market.

 Art & Finance Report 2019 - 6th edition